Erna Wazinski: The Case of Erna Wazinski and the Evangelical Lutheran Church of Braunschweig

 For the Evangelical Lutheran Church in Braunschweig, the case of Erna Wazinski gained special significance through the annulment of the death sentence passed against her - and the publication of the result of the retrial - since Walter Lerche, in 1944 presiding judge of the Special Court of Braunschweig and jointly responsible for the death sentence in the Wazinski case, after his denazification in 1950 first became a member of the legal committee of the regional church, was promoted to Oberlandeskirchenrat in 1951, and later, during the term of office of the 1.
 General Synod from 1949 to 1954, he became 2nd Vice President of the General Synod of the United Evangelical Lutheran Church of Germany.
-Although Lerche - as the public only learned decades after his death - was demonstrably involved in 59 death sentences as a judge at the special court, he had managed to rise in the national church to the highly respected office of President of the General Synod without his special court past ever being noticed by the general public.
+Although Lerche - as the public only learned decades after his death - was demonstrably involved in 59 death sentences as a judge at the special court, he had managed to rise in the national church to the office of President of the General Synod without his special court past ever being noticed by the general public.

 The presiding judge of the 9th Criminal Chamber of the Higher Regional Court of Braunschweig, Gerhard Eckels, at the same time President of the Regional Synod of the Evangelical Lutheran Church in Braunschweig, announced after Wazinski's acquittal, which his chamber had handed down, that in view of Lerche's involvement in the Special Court of Braunschweig, which had not been known up to that time, a historical commission appointed by the church government and headed by the historian Klaus Erich Pollmann would examine Lerche's activities at the Special Court of Braunschweig.
 The essential question was to find out how it was possible that Lerche, who had been suspended from further judicial office in the postwar period, could reach such a high position in the regional church.
 The commission was to examine Lerche's activities at the Special Court in Braunschweig.